dario-piotrowicz/npm-client-side-git-hooks-examples/README.md

     pre-commit hook which automatically formats the index.js file during the commit process
  - `pre-commit__format-and-check`\
     pre-commit hook which formats the js code staged for the commit and also runs a lint check agains them, it prevents the committing if there are errors
+ - `pre-push__test`\
+    pre-push hook which runs the unit tests again the js files, it prevents the push if there are any failures (this example also shows how we can get a bit fancy with our scripts)